Clastify logo

 Image

-A simple fixed-emf, fixed-internal-resistance model is deliberately idealized.
-Even so, it remains useful because it predicts the main trend: higher current means more energy transferred inside the cell and a lower terminal potential difference.
+A simple model with fixed emf and fixed internal resistance is deliberately idealized.
+It still helps, because it predicts the main trend: higher current means more energy transferred inside the cell and a lower terminal potential difference.

 Devices whose resistance can change

-A variable resistor is a resistor whose resistance can be adjusted, or one whose resistance changes when a physical condition changes.
+A variable resistor is a resistor whose resistance can be adjusted, or one whose resistance changes because of a physical condition.
 In this syllabus, variable resistance is limited to thermistors, light-dependent resistors and potentiometers.

 A thermistor is a semiconductor resistor whose resistance varies with temperature.
-The type used here has a negative temperature coefficient: as temperature increases, resistance decreases.
-The explanation comes from particle behaviour.
-A higher temperature makes the lattice vibrate more, which on its own would make charge motion harder, but it also frees many more mobile charge carriers in the semiconductor.
-That increase in carriers dominates.
+Here, the type used is a negative-temperature-coefficient thermistor: as temperature increases, resistance decreases.
+The explanation comes from the particles in the material.
+A higher temperature makes the lattice vibrate more, which on its own would make charge motion harder, but it also releases many more mobile charge carriers in the semiconductor.
+That increase in carriers has the larger effect.

 Image